Bothell is 20-miles from Seattle, northeast of Lake Washington on the Sammamish River.

 The 40-acre Blyth Park is a 3-minute drive south of downtown Bothell, and is at the site of a former brick factory, with lovely views of the Sammamish River.

-Blyth Park is Bothell’s second largest park after Wayne Park, with trails full of bicyclists, walkers and joggers, and large open, grassy areas.
+Blyth Park is the second largest park in Bothell after Wayne Park, with trails full of bicyclists, walkers and joggers, and large open, grassy areas.
 It takes 20 minutes to walk into downtown Bothell here, between Blyth Park and the Bothell Landing Park, by first taking the Burke Gilman Trail, then connecting with the Sammamish River Trail.

 Blyth Park has two reserve-able picnic shelters, picnic tables, and BBQs, and is the perfect place for a family get-together or kid’s birthday party.
 There’s also a fun playground for kids, with swings, a tire hill to climb on, and a volleyball court nearby.